surprisehighway/craft-feedmehelper/README.md

 ## Importing CSV Data

-**Important: Your CSV file must have a header row.** This is used by FeedMe to identify columns for field mapping and save the feed settings.
+**Important: Your CSV file must have a header row.** This is used by FeedMe to identify columns for field mapping and to save the feed settings.

 ```
 header1,"Header Two",header3